 Construction Debris, Drywall, Lumber Acceptance

-Construction projects generate significant waste, and our roll-off containers accept the full range of mixed C&D debris: framing lumber, drywall, plaster, subfloor, insulation, packaging, pallets, and light metals.
-Material is sorted at the Des Moines transfer station to maximize recovery—following EPA construction debris recycling guidance.
-Contractors on active job sites often secure commercial recurring hauling agreements to keep the work moving efficiently.
+Our construction roll-off accepts the full range of mixed C&D debris: framing lumber, drywall, plaster, subfloor, insulation, packaging, pallets, and light metals.
+This container material is sorted at the Des Moines transfer station—maximizing recovery before landfilling—so contractors often utilize commercial recurring hauling agreements.
+You can follow EPA construction debris recycling guidance to ensure your site remains compliant and efficient for every job.

 • Framing lumber and offcuts